zicht/standards-php/README.md

 #### Zicht.PHP.UseStatement
-This sniff defines that the use statements should be at the top of in a PHP file and can only be preceded by doc blocks or the namespace declaration (and surely whitespaces etc).
+This sniff defines that the use statements should be at the top of in a PHP file and can only be preceded by a declare statement, doc blocks or the namespace declaration (and surely whitespaces etc).

 #### Zicht.Whitespace.ExcessiveWhitespace
 This sniff looks for more then one whitespace after the last `}` in a file.